Conjunctive Queries: Unique Characterizations and Exact Learnability: Exact learnability with membership queries

 \begin{theorem} For each schema and $k\geq 0$, the class of c-acyclic $k$-ary CQs is efficiently exactly learnable with membership queries. \end{theorem}

 At a high level, the learning algorithm works by maintaining a c-acyclic hypothesis that is an over-approximation of the actual goal query.
 At each iteration, the hypothesis is strengthened by replacing it with one of the elements of its frontier, a process that is shown to terminate and yield a query that is logically equivalent to the goal query.
 Note, however, that the frontier of a c-acyclic structure does not, in general, consist of c-acyclic structures.
 At the heart of the proof of Theorem~\ref{th:membership} lies a non-trivial argument showing how to turn an arbitrary hypothesis into a c-acyclic one with polynomially many membership queries.
+The detailed proof is given in Section~\ref{sec:learning-proofs} below.

 The class of \emph{all} $k$-ary queries is not exactly learnable with membership queries (even with unbounded amount of time and the ability to ask an unbounded number of oracle queries), because exact learnability with membership queries would imply that every query in the class is uniquely characterizable, which we know is not the case.
 On the other hand, we have: